 “Annual report” refers to any of the following documents:

+Progress report by permittee, pursuant to section 925;

-Report of permittee or licensee, pursuant to sections 925 and 929, respectively;
+Report of licensee, pursuant to section 929;

-Report of registration and certificate holder, pursuant to section 924; or
+Water use report of registration and certificate holder, pursuant to section 924; or

-Supplemental statement of water diversions and use, pursuant to section 5104 of the Water Code.
+Supplemental statement of water diversion and use, pursuant to section 5104 of the Water Code.

 “Board” means the State Water Resources Control Board.

 “Claimed water right” means the legal entitlement or claim to divert a reasonable amount of water from a specified source for a beneficial, non-wasteful use.
-Such entitlement may be granted under a board-issued permit, license, or registration, a federal non-reserved or reserved right on file with the board, or through a riparian or pre-1914 appropriative right claimed in a Statement of Water Diversions and Use that may or may not have been confirmed or adjudicated.
+Such entitlement may be granted under a board-issued permit, license, or registration, a federal non-reserved or reserved right on file with the board, or through a riparian or pre-1914 appropriative right claimed in a statement of water diversion and use that may or may not have been confirmed or adjudicated.

 “Delta” means the Sacramento-San Joaquin Delta as defined in section 12220 of the Water Code and the Suisun Marsh as defined in section 29101 of the Public Resources Code.